 "Do it anyway!" the Captain howled, and there was a barrage of

-I heard a "pop" from somewhere above me, and then another, and then a
+I heard a "pop" from somewhere above me, and then another, and

-annoyed growl from somewhere overhead, which sounded
+-- then an annoyed growl from somewhere overhead, which sounded

 like it might have been Skritch.
 This was followed by a cascade of

 bursting balloon noises.
 It sounded like Skritch was firing a

 Moments later, there was an "Oops!" followed by a nearby thud.
-I couldn't
+I

-succeeded in getting Dad down from the pile.
+like Skritch had succeeded in getting Dad down from the pile.

 But I didn't have a chance to think any farther about that.
 I

 screamed as something heavy and very sharp clobbered me on the

 head.
 Skritch, too, had hit the deck -- or rather, would have hit

 without a word -- but not without consequences; her back claws

 were every bit as sharp as her front ones.
 I yelled again as blood

 started running into my eyes.